mongodb/mongo-ruby-driver/README.md

 read from Mongo will have their character encodings set to UTF-8.

-When used with Ruby 1.8, the bytes in each string are written to and read from Mongo as-is.
-If the string is ASCII all is well, because ASCII is a subset of UTF-8.
+When used with Ruby 1.8, the bytes in each string are written to and read from Mongo as is.
+If the string is ASCII, all is well, because ASCII is a subset of UTF-8.
 If the string is not ASCII, it may not be a well-formed UTF-8 string.

-== Primary Keys
+## Primary Keys

-The field _id is a primary key.
+The `_id` field is a primary key.
 It is treated specially by the database, and its use makes many operations more efficient.
 The value of an _id may be of any type.
 The database itself inserts an _id value if none is specified when a record is inserted.

-=== Primary Key Factories
+### Primary Key Factories

 A primary key factory is a class you supply to a DB object that knows how to generate _id values.
 If you want to control _id values or even their types,